KC5VDJ/KC5VDJ/README.md

 Hey retards, I'm a former DFL CD Director, a clump of cells in a test tube isn't a child.
 Third fucking Trimester fucking is.
 If we don't win big, civil war is long overdue, and I support it.
 I have been greatly motivated to support such a war.
 I don't think they are fixable as people, war is the only option.

 Sixty years ago, Malcolm X noted that they are incapable of positive moral change.
 The proof is in the pudding, and the pudding has been cooked and ready for millennia.
 Welcome to 2024.
 Malcolm X was right.
+War is the only cure.